-This dissemination strategy document is an updated version of D4.1. deliverable of Task 4.1.
+This dissemination strategy document is the final update of D4.1. deliverable of Task 4.1.
 "Dissemination" in Work Package 4 "Dissemination, exploitation and business development".
-The main purpose of this D4.1.2. version of the Dissemination Plan is to add a description of disseminating activities that were conducted from M13 to M21, to plan further dissemination of the project and its results as well as to adjust and revise some points in the dissemination strategy.
+The main purpose of this D4.1.3. version of the Dissemination Plan is to add a description of disseminating activities that were conducted from M22 to M35.